Wiesbaden is among the best cities to visit in Germany. And, there’s an enormous list of things to do in Wiesbaden. So, where do you start?

 What is Wiesbaden known for?

 Wiesbaden is a major wine destination renowned for its Sekt German champagne as well as the Russian Orthodox church of St. Elizabeth Church.
-During the 18th and 19th centuries, when Johann Wolfgang von Goethe, Johannes Brahms, and Fyodor Dostoyevsky lived in Wiesbaden, it was a thermal center particularly popular among tourists.
+During the 18th and 19th centuries, Johann Wolfgang von Goethe, Johannes Brahms, and Fyodor Dostoyevsky lived in Wiesbaden, a popular thermal center among tourists.

 What is there to do in Wiesbaden, Germany?